 - Supported through the integration and collaboration of a multidisciplinary team

-- Centred on personal learning programmes (PLP) that are linked to EHCP outcomes
+- Centered on personal learning programmes (PLP) that are linked to EHCP outcomes

 - Culture rich which includes the promotion of key British Values